This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 If you were to write a piece of content about visiting the Eiffel Tower, you would be competing with thousands of similar articles.

-You have to find keywords that are less competitive but still have a big enough search volume.
+You must find less competitive keywords with a big enough search volume.

-There are so many sights to see, restaurants to dine in and attractions to visit.
-The travel niche is very broad; you can always find something to write about that is not so competitive.
+There are many sights to see, restaurants to dine in, and attractions to visit.
+The travel niche is very broad; you can always find something that is not so competitive to write about.

-If you haven’t visited the place personally and don’t have your own experiences and quality pictures, then your content will most likely lack quality.
+If you haven’t visited the place personally, your content will most likely lack quality.
+Your articles will be generic, and you will use free stock pictures.

-That’s why travel bloggers who continually travel have a much better chance of succeeding with travel affiliate programs.
-Provided that they know SEO and plan their posts strategically.
+Travel bloggers who continually travel have a much better chance of succeeding with travel affiliate programs as they can produce higher-quality content

-There are many travel websites and travel bloggers, but very few who actually travel a lot.
+There are many travel websites and travel bloggers, but few travel a lot.

 Conclusion: Should You Become a Booking.com Affiliate?

-If you have just started a travel website and are looking for a way to monetize it, I don’t think the Booking.com affiliate program is right for you.
+If you have a travel blog and want to monetize it, the Booking.com affiliate program is worth considering

-Besides promoting accommodation booking, you can also consider being an affiliate for car rental companies.
 Many people looking for accommodation also want to rent a car.
 You can check Discovercars.com, for instance.
-They are an Award-winning car rental comparison website and offer a 70% commission from their car rental profit as well as 30% commission of full coverage revenue and a massive 365 days cookies.
+They are an Award-winning car rental comparison website and offer a 70% commission from their car rental profit as well as a 30% commission of full coverage revenue and a massive 365 days cookie.

 Good post.
 Thank you.